 There is no place like home for the Seattle Seahawks.

-And it appears Seattle will have home-field advantage against the Denver Broncos during Super Bowl XLVIII at MetLife Stadium on Sunday in East Rutherford, N.J.
+And it appears Seattle will have home-field advantage against the Denver Broncos during Super Bowl XLVIII at MetLife Stadium on Sunday.

-Roughly 21 percent of ticket buyers within the past 48 hours have hailed from New York state, with 17 percent from Washington, 10 from New Jersey, and 8 each from Colorado and California, according to Will Flaherty, director of communications at SeatGeek.com,
+According to Will Flaherty, Director of Communications at SeatGeek.com, roughly 21 percent of ticket buyers within the past 48 hours have hailed from New York state, with 17 percent from Washington, 10 percent from New Jersey, eight percent from Colorado and eight percent from California.

 Overall, residents in Washington have purchased more tickets than those who live in Colorado.

-"Traffic from Washington and the Pacific Northwest has consistently outpaced visits from Colorado and adjacent states since the Super Bowl matchup was announced," Flaherty said, "so it still seems increasingly likely that Sunday's crowd will skew pro-Seahawks."
+"Traffic from Washington and the Pacific Northwest has consistently outpaced visits from Colorado and adjacent states since the Super Bowl matchup was announced, so it still seems increasingly likely that Sunday's crowd will skew pro-Seahawks," Flaherty said.

 That is great news for Seattle.